gyselax/gyselalibxx/toolchains/README.md

 ## Preparing environments

-The environment may need preparation (say it is not available on the machine).
-For that purpose each toolchain will expose the concept of preparation script.
-Each toolchain should provide (a potentially empty) preparation file under the `prepare.sh` filename.
+The environment may need preparation (for example if the dependencies are not available on the machine).
+For that purpose the `CONFIG` folders should contain (a potentially empty) preparation file named `prepare.sh`.
 The preparation file is used like so:

 ```
-$ toolchains/mi250.hipcc.adastra.spack/prepare.sh
+$ toolchains/<CONFIG>/prepare.sh
 ```

 ## General notes